nitmir/autoconf-wifi/README.txt

   netsh wlan export profile name="profile_name" folder="C:"

 requirement :
- * Ocaml compiler (the easiest way is installing it via cygwin)
+ * Ocaml compiler (the easiest way is installing it via cygwin on windows or mingw-ocaml on debian like systems)

-Third party optional apps :
- * mt.exe (Microsoft Manifest Tool) available in the "Microsoft Windows SDK for Windows 7 and .NET Framework 4", only the "win32 tools" part is needed.
-This is require in order to ask the administrator right for the application.
- * A resource editor (optinal) in order to add an icon to the executable.
-For this purpose, the last version of Resource Hacker (http://www.angusj.com/resourcehacker/) is provided
+ * mingw resources compiler (via cygwin or mingw-w64-tools on debian like systems)

 You may need to edit the PATH variable in make.bat the feet to your environment.